 Sociology 380 - Networks and Social Structure

-Full course for one semester.
+One unit semester course.
 Social network dynamics influence phenomena within communities, neighborhoods, families, work life, scientific and technical innovation, terrorism, trade, alliances, and wars.
 Network theories of social structure view actors as inherently interdependent, and examine how social structure emerges from regularities in this interdependence.
 This course focuses on the theoretical foundations of structural network dynamics and identifies key analytical questions and research strategies for studying network formation, organization, and development.
 Attention is paid to both interactionist and structuralist traditions in network analysis, and includes a focus on the core principles of balance and centrality, connectivity and clustering, power and hierarchy, and social structure writ large.
 Substantive topics include social mobility and stratification, group organization and mobilization, patterns of creativity and innovation, resource distributions, decision making, the organization of movement and belief systems, conflict and cooperation, and strategic interaction.
 This course couples theoretical and substantive themes with methodological applications.
 Approximately one-third of course time is spent on the methodology of collecting, analyzing, and interpreting social network data.
 Prerequisites for sociology credit: Sociology 211; for political science credit: Political Science 240 and one upper-level international relations course.
 Conference.
 Cross-listed as Political Science 350.

 Not offered 2021–22.